jamulussoftware/jamuluswebsite/contribute/en/po4a-Setup-Explained.md

 - Editing/adding/updating translatable documentation in English, the source language that all translations are based on.
 Translators need to know _where_ these changes have taken place, preferably without having to actually scan the documents in English or trawl through PRs.
 - Translating these documents into each respective language.
 As translations take place in special .po files, these need to be converted back into .md format for the website.
 - Editing other content in the repository that is not necessarily the documentation itself (scripts, config files, images, etc.).
-This activity is largely unaffected by the new setup.

 So here the focus is on the first two points, as they are what the po4a setup seeks to address, namely: